wangjr03/FLAMINGO/README.md

 A sample *.sbatch* file to run the model on slurm-based HPC using job array is provided (*7_resoncstruct_model_*_.sb*). <br>

 **Scripts**<br>
-1. *1_preprocess_HiC.R*: This script is used to normalize high-resolution interaction Hi-C interaction frequency and convert it to pairwise distance.
+1. *1_preprocess_HiC.R*: This script is used to normalize Hi-C interaction frequencies and convert it to pairwise distance.
 The normalization is based on the KR normalization provided by Rao et al (2014).
-The normalized interaction frequencies are then transformed to the pairwise distances using the exponential transformation with \alpha =0.25.
-The normalized interaction frequencies and distance matrix are stored as .Rdata files for later use. <br>
+The normalized interaction frequencies are then transformed to the pairwise distances using the exponential transformation with \alpha =-0.25.
+The normalized interaction frequency matrix and distance matrix are stored as .Rdata files for later use. <br>
   Command line usage: *Rscript 1_preprocess_HiC.R \<path to the folder containing the Hi-C data> \<output path (define the working directory)>* <br>
   **Notes**: The parameter path to the folder containing the Hi-C data’ refers to the directory containing raw interaction frequency results AND KR normalization parameter files.<br>